Wtower/ansible-python-wsgi/README.rst

 python-wsgi
 ===========

-Ansible role to installs WSGI by compiling with a custom Python version.
+Ansible role to install WSGI by compiling with a custom Python version.

 Django case
 -----------